Licky0938/RelationSearch/README.md

 Search leading and following relations

 ## RelationSearch.py
-    This script gives you effective contena and methods which can store, connect, serach and get huge relation information.
+    This script gives you effective contena and methods, which can store, connect, serach and get huge relation information.
     It consist of vary 3 classes

 ### class relationship(myname: str)